Why the time to move to NETCONF/YANG is now - VanillaPlus - The global voice of Telecoms IT

 Why the time to move to NETCONF/YANG is now

 With backing from major NFV/SDN projects and industry organisations, NETCONF, the client/server protocol designed to configure network devices more clearly and effectively, will soon become ubiquitous.
-Operators who migrate to NETCONF can both future-proof their operations for NFV and can also reap some of short-term benefits of automation.
+Communications service providers (CSPs) who migrate to NETCONF can both future-proof their operations for NFV and can also reap some of short-term benefits of automation, today, writes Pravin Mirchandani, the chief marketing officer of OneAccess Networks.

 Why NETCONF/YANG?